samwell-ho/openpgp-ca/README.md

 `export OPENPGP_CA_DB=/tmp/openpgp-ca2.sqlite`

-CA 2 creates a trust signature for the public key of CA 1, scoped to the domainname "some.org" of the remote organization
+CA 2 creates a trust signature for the public key of CA 1 (implicitly scoped to the domainname "some.org") of the remote organization (again, please make sure that the fingerprint belongs to the intended remote CA!)

-`openpgp_ca bridge new -s "some.org" --remote-key-file ca1.pub -n "Bridge to some.org"`
+`openpgp_ca bridge new --remote-key-file ca1.pub`

 Export signed public key of CA 1: